rafidka/dotfiles/README.md

-# Homedir
+# Dotfiles

-Personal home directory configuration for Zsh and Vim.
+Personal dotfiles for Zsh and Vim.

 ## Features